JINSUK-MO/JINSUK-MO.github.io/_pages/cycle.md

 **Transfer Coefficient (α)**
 <br>

-- Transfer coefficient (α) calculated using Eq.
+- Symmetry coefficient (α) calculated using Eq.
 1
 - The calculated transfer coefficient was close to unity (~1)
 - This suggests that the electron-transfer process is highly sensitive to the applied potential and that the exchange current density is more strongly influenced by the oxidized species concentration than the reduced species concentration